The Clear Edge

 Problem 1: 40% Allocation Required Dramatic Expense Cutting

-Showed the team the plan: “We’re not struggling.
-We’re building $560K war chest to expand without risk.
-20 weeks of discipline enables 3-city expansion with zero financial stress.”
+The Explanation: Amira showed the team the plan—“We’re not struggling.
+We’re building a $560K war chest to expand without risk.
+Twenty weeks of discipline enables 3‑city expansion with zero financial stress.”

 Problem 2: Competitors Expanded Faster (Opportunity Cost Anxiety)

-The Analysis: Amira studied competitor expansions:
+The Analysis: Amira studied competitor expansions.

 Problem 3: Team Questioned Why Not Expanding Immediately